 Due to the impossibility of completely excluding human error in media research, a guarantee of completeness cannot be assumed.
 The contractor also assumes no responsibility for the researched online articles still being available on the Internet at the link specified at the time of the client’s request.
-The customer is obliged to check the received clippings without delay.
-In addition, in the case of events for which an increased media volume is to be expected in connection with the customer’s research, the customer is obligated to immediately check in the free ARGUS Portal whether the number of clippings found exceeds the expectations.
-If the quantity exceeds the expectations of the customer, the customer is obliged – if it wishes to reduce them in the future – to contact the contractor immediately in order to have a corresponding adjustment of the research order carried out.
+The client is obliged to check the received clippings without delay.
+In addition, in the case of events for which an increased media volume is to be expected in connection with the client’s research, the client is obligated to immediately check in the ARGUS Portal whether the number of clippings found exceeds the expectations.
+If the quantity exceeds the expectations of the client, the client is obliged – if it wishes to reduce them in the future – to contact the contractor immediately in order to have a corresponding adjustment of the research order carried out.
 Clippings found up to this adjustment will be invoiced.

-If the customer receives defective or incorrectly delivered clippings that do not correspond to the contents of its order, the customer must make a complaint about this within 14 days of receipt of the delivery.
-The complaint must be made in writing with return of the relevant details.
-Complaints made about clippings that were changed by the customer (labelled, cut or similar) will not be recognised as complaints.
-If the order is invoiced per unit, the value of the clipping about which there is a justified complaint will be credited to the customer and offset against the subsequent invoice.
+If the client receives defective or mis-delivered excerpts which do not correspond to their order content, the client must report this within three days of receiving the delivery for digital deliveries and within a week for postal deliveries.
+The complaint must be made by returning the relevant excerpts.
+Complaints made about clippings that were changed by the client (labelled, cut or similar) will not be recognised as complaints.
+If the order is invoiced per unit, the value of the clipping about which there is a justified complaint will be credited to the client and offset against the subsequent invoice.
 If media references are missed and reported by the client, follow-up research will be carried out.
-If this research is unsuccessful, the resulting research costs shall be borne by the customer.
+If this research is unsuccessful, the resulting research costs shall be borne by the client.
 Further warranty claims are excluded.
-There is a claim for subsequent delivery within four weeks after the publication date for clippings reported by the customer which have not yet been delivered.
+There is a claim for subsequent delivery within four weeks after the publication date for clippings reported by the client which have not yet been delivered.

 1.2.
 Media resonance analysis & press summaries